alexsabr/AS_Booksynthetized/networking.md

 To face a growing lack of IPv4 Adresses, while waiting for a widespread use of IPv6 a solution was found for multiple hosts to use the same IP adress : Network Address Translation.
-It first defines three IP ranges describing local network, that is, those ip adresses are to be used at will on any local network without any Interntional agreement, but they CANNOT be used on the internet.
+It first defines three IP ranges describing local network, that is, those ip adresses are to be used at will on any local network without any International (or national) agreement, but they CANNOT be used on the internet.
 10.0.0.0/8 allowing for 16 777 216 Hosts
 172.16.0.0/12  allowing for 1 048 579 Hosts
 192.168.0.0/ 16 allowing for 65.536 Hosts
-A router connected to an Internet Provider, takes part in this local network and also have an IP adress for the Internet.
+224.0.0.0/24 for local network multicasting only, 255 IP adresses available A router connected to an Internet Provider, takes part in this local network and also have an IP adress for the Internet.
 When a host wants to communicate with someone from the internet, it's packets are transmitted to the router.
 The router changes the IP adress and the source port of the packet from the local adress of the host  to it's own adress (of the router) on the internet